 Omitted from the 2002 squad in favour of lesser names happy to warm the bench while Ronaldo starred, Jardel’s career never recovered.
 He left Sporting a year later, embarking on an increasingly nomadic career as a pale, bloated imitation of his former self.

 How do you replace a player like Ronaldo?
 For Barcelona, the answer was Sonny Anderson.
 Or at least, that was how the fans and press saw it.

-Anderson had spent the three years in France prior to his arrival at Barcelona in 1997.
-An initial six-month spell with Marseille brought 16 goals in 20 games but it was AS Monaco that the Brazilian truly carved out his reputation, scoring 64 times in 112 games for the Principality Club.
+Anderson had spent three years in France prior to his arrival at Barcelona in 1997.
+An initial six-month spell with Marseille brought 16 goals in 20 games but it was AS Monaco that the Brazilian truly carved out his reputation, scoring 64 times in 112 games for the Principality club.